SINTEF/dlite/doc/concepts.md

 more convenient to refer to a human understandable name (URI), like "mymodel-1.2.3_default_input", rather than a UUID on the form "8290318f-258e-54e2-9838-bb187881f996".  *dlite* supports this.
-The tool `dlite-getuuid` can be used to manually convert URIs to UUIDs.
+The tool `dlite-getuuid` can be used to manually convert URIs to their corresponding UUIDs.

 If the `id` provided to dlite_datamodel() or dlite_instance_create() is not `NULL` or a valid UUID, it is interpreted as an unique uri